--The above requirements apply unless medically contraindicated (must provide physician documentation).
-Additional testing, evaluation and documentation may be required in individual cases based on an assessment by the MSAT Program Medical Director.

--Any required vaccinations or titers may be obtained from University Health Services on a fee for service basis.
-University Health Services recommends that students obtain these immunizations from their personal physician prior to arriving on campus.

-- c.
+- iv.
+Tdap 1 adult Tdap vaccine (Tetanus, Diphtheria, Pertussis). - v.
+BASELINE AND ANNUAL TB TESTING IS REQUIRED.
+Those individuals who have not had TB testing in the past 12 months will be required to have "2-step" baseline testing 7 days apart.
+If PPD skin test is positive: DOCUMENTATION IS REQUIRED.
+A chest x-ray report within 12 months is required for PPD positive persons or a negative Interferon Gamma Release Assay (IGRA).
+X-rays are available at University Health Services. - vi.
+Flu Shot: A flu shot will be required prior to the start of the program and at least annually thereafter. - vii.
+Meningitis A (if 16 to 21 years old) - viii.
+Any additional vaccinations, including the COVID-19 vaccine sequence, as required by the University of Cincinnati and/or the program's clinical placement sites. - -The above requirements apply unless medically contraindicated (must provide physician documentation).
+Additional testing, evaluation and documentation may be required in individual cases based on an assessment by the MSAT Program Medical Director. - -Any required vaccinations or titers may be obtained from University Health Services on a fee for service basis.
+University Health Services recommends that students obtain these immunizations from their personal physician prior to arriving on campus. - c.
 Injury/Illness: in the event of an injury/illness during clinical rotations students should be referred to a health care provider that is covered by their personal medical insurance.
 The program faculty should be immediately notified of the situation. - i.
 An athletic training student will not perform clinical experiences if an illness/injury affects patient care.
 Depending on the situation, a student's participation status can be determined by the Athletic Training Program's Medical Director, another licensed medical provider, or the primary preceptor.
-Notice of the student's participation status will be provided to the clinical site and primary preceptor by the Program's Clinical Education Coordinator. - ii.
+Notice of the student's participation status will be provided to the clinical site and primary preceptor by the Program's Coordinator of Clinical Education (CCE). - ii.
 The athletic training student must be cleared for return to participation in a clinical experience by the Program's Medical Director after any significant illness/injury.
 The Program's Medical Director is the final authority.